l2lam/UBMP4-Intro-1-Input-Output/README.md

 The program has 3 modes:

-1. Sender - for taking user input (morse code) and transmitting it.
+1. Sender - for taking user input (morse code) and transmitting it
+   > In this mode (LE)D3 is on and D6 is off
-2. Receiver - for receiving morse code signals (somehow) and playing it back on the device.
+2. Receiver - for receiving morse code signals (somehow) and playing it back on the device
+   > In this mode D6 is on and D3 is off
 3. Diagnostic - for debugging (future)
+   > In this mode both D3 and D6 are on

 The program starts in Sender mode.
-Users toggle between modes by simultaneously pressing SW2 and SW5.
+Users toggle between modes by simultaneously pressing SW2 and SW5

+## Sender Mode

+Sender mode has 2 sub-modes (states):

+1. Accepting Input - lets the user input the morse code message
+   > Users input a DOT using SW3; a DASH using SW4; and a letter boundary using SW5
+   > Users can end the message and automatically switch to Transmitting by pressing SW3 and SW4 simultaneously
+2. Transmitting - repeated sends the message

+The program starts in the Accepting Input state.
+Users toggle between states by pressing SW2

+## Receiver Mode

+TODO

+## Diagnostic Mode

+TODO